CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Road-and-Rail-customisations-lost.md

 > Note: If it's the mod [](Settings.md) (mod options screen) that are lost, see [](TMPE-mod-options-lost.md) instead.

-* In-game road/rail customisations (lane arrows, traffic lights, restrictions, etc.) are not loading/saving properly
+* In-game road/rail customizations (lane arrows, traffic lights, restrictions, etc.) are not loading/saving properly

 ## Cause